 - The crosshair sights - Aiming the player's gaze through the crosshair sights

-- Calculating gaze - How the game traces line-of-sight by tracing the gaze vector
+- Following the gaze vector - How the game calculates line-of-sight by tracing the gaze vector

 - Enemy tactics - An analysis of exactly how the Sentinel, sentries and meanies act and think